WakaSync

 Request Headers

-WakaSync adds X-WakaSync-Request: true and X-WakaSync-Version headers to every request, along with a default Accept: application/json, text/plain, */* header.
+WakaSync adds X-WakaSync-Request: true and X-WakaSync-Version to every request, along with a default Accept: application/json, text/plain, */* header.
 User-provided headers override these defaults.

 Best Practices